Swiss probe knife attack injuring 2 as possible terrorism

-GENEVA (AP) - Swiss authorities are investigating as a possible terror attack the stabbing of two women in a department store in the southern city of Lugano, for which a suspect has been arrested.
+GENEVA (AP) - Swiss authorities are investigating as a possible “terrorist” attack the stabbing of two women in a department store in the southern city of Lugano, for which a suspect has been arrested.
 Police said the women’s injuries were not life-threatening.

-Swiss Federal Police said on their Twitter feed that an attack “presumably of terrorist motivation” took place in Lugano on Tuesday afternoon, and federal prosecutors were investigating.
+Swiss federal police said on their Twitter feed that an attack “presumably of terrorist motivation” took place in in the Italian-speaking city of Lugano on Tuesday afternoon, and federal prosecutors were investigating.

-The federal prosecutors’ office said “an alleged terrorist attack against several people in a department store” had taken place.
+The federal prosecutors’ office said that “an alleged terrorist attack against several people in a department store” had taken place.

-Police in the southern Ticino region said a 28-year-old Swiss citizen living in the Lugano area had allegedly attacked two women, wounding one person in the neck with a sharp weapon.
+Police in the southern Ticino region, which includes Lugano, said a 28-year-old Swiss citizen living in the Lugano area had allegedly attacked two women, wounding one person in the neck with a sharp weapon.

-In a statement, the Ticino police said one of the victims sustained serious but not life-threatening injuries, while the other sustained minor injuries.
+In a statement, the Ticino police said one of the victims sustained serious but not life-threatening injuries, while the other had minor injuries.

+Catherine Maret, a spokeswoman for the federal police, said the suspect was “known to police” and had “appeared recently in police investigations with regard to terrorism” - specifically jihadism.
+She declined to comment further.

+She declined to comment on Swiss media reports indicating that the attacker shouted “Allahu Akbar” - God is great - during the incident.

 Sign up for Daily Newsletters